 June 14, 2016

 Entrepreneurship is a long-standing part of the American dream.
 But having an innovative idea for a product or service isn't always enough to guarantee success.
-Entrepreneurs need a strong foundation of business knowledge to follow their passion, and with the broad business education provided in Southern New Hampshire University's (SNHU) online MBA in Entrepreneurship, business ownership can become a reality.
+Entrepreneurs need a strong foundation of business knowledge to follow their passion, and with the broad business education provided an online MBA in Entrepreneurship, business ownership can become a reality.

-SNHU's online Master of Business Administration in Entrepreneurship will teach you key skills required for success when launching a new business, growing an existing establishment or launching a new product line or service within an existing company.
+An online Master of Business Administration in Entrepreneurship can teach you key skills required for success when launching a new business, growing an existing establishment or launching a new product line or service within an existing company.

-Designed for aspiring entrepreneurs, current business owners and even corporate executives, an SNHU entrepreneur degree will give you the opportunity to learn from business professionals with specialized experience in their given disciplines.
+Designed for aspiring entrepreneurs, current business owners and even corporate executives, an entrepreneur degree can give you the opportunity to learn from business professionals with specialized experience in their given disciplines.

-Throughout the program, you'll develop projects that serve your business needs and work with adjunct instructors who are practicing in their fields and are able to offer insight into entrepreneurial ventures.
-These experiences will help you apply the knowledge developed in your courses to real-world situations and challenges.
+You can develop projects that serve your business needs and work with adjunct instructors who are practicing in their fields and are able to offer insight into entrepreneurial ventures.
+These experiences can help you apply the knowledge developed in your courses to real-world situations and challenges.

 The United States is home to many entrepreneurial success stories.
 From Microsoft's Bill Gates to Apple's Steve Jobs, our society reveres these successful business owners and holds them up as examples to aspiring entrepreneurs.